gems-val22/subduction_data_analytics/README.md

 ![alt text](https://github.com/gems-val22/subduction_data_analytics/blob/main/docs/figure_3.png)

-Distribution of maximum magnitudes in the PC space for the RBF kernel (A) and cosine kernel, excluding subducting plate age (B) projections.
-C, D: Relative density distribution of segments with maximum magnitude ≥ 8.5 (filled-in density map), and segments belonging to margins with no recorded M ≥ 8.5 earthquakes (data points).
+PC space relative density maps of segments with assigned maximum magnitudes of 8.5 and above (filled-in contours) and segment distributions for margins with no giant earthquakes in the instrumental record (scatter points) for projections generated using linear PCA, RBF, and cosine Kernel-PCA.

 ## Table of Contents
 - [Installation](#installation)